The 4 Deserts Race Series is a series of world-class sporting events.

 Competitors may compete in the 4 Deserts Race Series in any order except The Last Desert (Antarctica) which requires an invitation.
-To receive an invitation to The Last Desert (Antarctica), competitors must first complete two of the other races in the 4 Deserts Race Series.
+To receive an invitation to The Last Desert (Antarctica), competitors must first successfully complete two of the other races in the 4 Deserts Race Series.

 Only 47 competitors have accomplished the 4 Deserts Grand Slam by completing all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).